Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Methodology and Algorithm

 The goal of the training process is to find an optimal parameter vector $\mathbf{w}^\star$ that minimizes the global loss function, that is, $\mathbf{w}^\star=\argmin_{\mathbf{w}\in\mathbb{R}^n} F{( \mathbf{w} )}$.
 In the distributed setting, we desire $\mathbf{w}_1 = \cdots = \mathbf{w}_m = \mathbf{w}^*$ at the end of the training process, which requires a synchronization mechanism.
 In conventional FL, as discussed in Sec.~\ref{sec:intro}, synchronization is conducted periodically by a central coordinator globally aggregating the local models.
 However, in this work, we are interested in a fully decentralized setting where no such central node exists.
 Thus, in addition to using optimization techniques to minimize local loss functions, we must develop a technique to reach consensus over the parameters in a distributed manner.

 To achieve this, we propose \textit{Event-triggered Federated learning with Heterogeneous Communication thresholds} ({\tt EF-HC}).
-In {\tt EF-HC}, devices conduct P2P communications during the model training period to synchronize their locally trained models and avoid overfitting to their local datasets.
+In {\tt EF-HC}, devices conduct D2D communications during the model training period to synchronize their locally trained models and avoid overfitting to their local datasets.
 The overall {\tt EF-HC} algorithm executed by each device is given in Alg.~\ref{alg:efhc}.
 Two vectors of model parameters are kept on each device $i$: (i) its instantaneous \textit{main} model parameters $\mathbf{w}_i$, and (ii) the \textit{auxiliary} model parameters $\mathbf{\widehat{w}}_i$, which is the outdated version of its main parameters that had been broadcast to neighbors.
 Decentralized ML is conducted over the (time-varying, undirected) device graph through a sequence of four events detailed in Sec.~\ref{ssec:event}.
-Although in our distributed setup there is no physical notion of a global iteration, we introduce the universal iteration variable $k$ for analysis purposes.
+Although in our distributed setup there is no physical notion of a global iteration, we introduce the universal iteration variable $k$ for analysis purposes \cite{tsitsiklis2003distributed}.
+In other words, event-triggering in our paper implies that not every iteration $k$ includes full participation of devices in inter-device communications, which is different from how synchronous DFL works \cite{nedic2009distributed, sundhar2010distributed, nedic2013distributed} model iterate updates.